mmertsock/eskergames/notes-city.markdown

 Auto generate help dialog text for keyboard commands.
 Game-specific fonts for zones, maps, controls, etc.
-JS: set keyword for setters, instead of setX()
-JS: var, let, const
 JS: modules/import

 ### requestAnimationFrame

-Run the UI loop either as fast as possible or up to X frames/sec.
-Run an iteration of the game engine at the end of a UI loop, whenever X milliseconds have passed since the start of the previous iteration, depending on game speed.
 Perhaps divide the work of a single game engine iteration among several animation frames to avoid the potential lag caused by a doing a full iteration during one frame.

-web works + requestAnimationFrame: would be a good time to eliminate direct coupling between renderers/views and the Game object hierarchy. introduce view models with simple, clean, flat KVO structure. the game worker sends updates the view models which trigger KVO notifications in the window context (KVO observations can't travel between worker and window anyway unless i implement remote-kvo), and the UI listens to the view model KVO.
+web workers + requestAnimationFrame: would be a good time to eliminate direct coupling between renderers/views and the Game object hierarchy. introduce view models with simple, clean, flat KVO structure. the game worker sends updates the view models which trigger KVO notifications in the window context (KVO observations can't travel between worker and window anyway unless i implement remote-kvo), and the UI listens to the view model KVO.

 https://www.destroyallsoftware.com/talks/boundaries
 GUI app starting around 21 minutes. reminds me of the design ideas i have for using web workers.